darth-dodo/gringotts-backend/README.md

 ## Demo
 - The Backend sandbox can be accessed using [Active Admin](https://github.com/activeadmin/activeadmin) at [https://gringotts-backend.herokuapp.com/admin](https://gringotts-backend.herokuapp.com/admin)
 - The high level Dashboard can be viewed over [here](https://gringotts-backend.herokuapp.com/admin/dashboard) using Active Admin interface
-- Deeper Data Analytics and SQL exploration can be done over a **[Metabase](https://metabase.com/)** instance deployed on Heroku at [https://gringotts-demo-metabase.herokuapp.com/](https://gringotts-demo-metabase.herokuapp.com/) using the following credentials
+- Deeper Data Analytics and SQL exploration can be done over a **[Metabase](https://metabase.com/)** instance deployed on Heroku at [https://gringotts-demo-metabase.herokuapp.com/](https://gringotts-demo-metabase.herokuapp.com/) using the following credentials. **Takes a while to load the Heroku app.
+Please reload the tab if required**
   - Username: demo@gringotts.com
   - Password: `demo-user-for-sandbox123`
 - A sample dashboard can be viewed over [here](http://gringotts-demo-metabase.herokuapp.com/public/dashboard/a5f643ea-cb1b-478f-b399-8349141b8990)